-Staying in the middle means being cut off from your sovereignty.
+Staying in the middle means being cut off from sovereignty.

 In the middle, you need other people to show you what to do.
 You’re constantly waiting for other people to deliver.
 And constantly disappointed when what they give you doesn’t live up to your expectations.

-Once you step out of the middle, you get to make conscious decisions about what appeals to you and what you’re willing to try.
+Once we step out of the middle, we get to make conscious decisions about what appeals to us, what we might want to try.